July 10, 2019; revised July 11, 2019

 - Whether there is a Buddha in the world or not, this suffering exists.
 This suffering is real but there is a way to overcome that suffering.

-- Without a Buddha we will not even be aware of this hidden suffering.
+- Without a Buddha, we will not even be aware of this hidden suffering.
 Furthermore, a Buddha FOUND A WAY (Noble Eightfold Path) to stop this perpetual suffering.
 That is the uplifting message.

 4. As many of you may have observed, learning deeper aspects of Buddha Dhamma is not easy.
 It requires one to spend a considerable time learning and then contemplating.

 - Without an understanding of how long the sansāric journey is and how much suffering is encountered in most births, it is difficult to generate the MOTIVATION to study Buddha Dhamma.
-Most people turn to Buddha Dhamma only when they come down with a harsh suffering, seeking relief.
+Most people turn to Buddha Dhamma only when they come down with harsh suffering, seeking relief.
 But the best time to learn is when one is healthy with a sharp mind, and I hope I can motivate those people too with this series.

 - In the “Upanisa Sutta (SN 12.23)“, the Buddha discussed the proximate causes/conditions (upanisa) for various factors leading to Nibbāna.
 Understanding how various births (jāti) arise and how ALL those births give rise to dukkha (suffering) is the key.

 - That understanding cannot be attained until one can clearly see that there has not been a BEGINNING to this rebirth process, and we all have suffered so much in each and every birth.
 Regarding the perpetual suffering, I will also discuss the “Pathama Niraya Sagga Sutta (AN 10.211)” in the future.
-It explains the causes for rebirth in good and bad realms, and why most births are in bad realms.
+It explains the causes of rebirth in good and bad realms, and why most births are in bad realms.

 5. Life has always existed, but planetary systems (like our Solar system) are destroyed periodically and re-formed over long times.